jgm/pandoc/test/command/biblatex-kant-ku.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- annote: 'An edition of Kant''s *Collected Works*, volume five.
-This is an inbook entry which explicitly refers to the *Critique of Judgment* only, not to the entire fifth volume'
+- annote: "An edition of Kant's *Collected Works*, volume five.
+This is an inbook entry which explicitly refers to the *Critique of Judgment* only, not to the entire fifth volume"
   author:
   - family: Kant
     given: Immanuel